 public-private partnerships and what GFSF

-has been doing about it!
+has been doing

 "As a non-profit society based in Singapore, FIA represents and promotes the views of the food and drink industry throughout the region, using science-based advocacy to help shape public policy. "